noraterbocs/markdown-previewer/README.md

 This is part of the Free Code Camp - Frontend libraries certification built with:
 - React
-- Still to come: Sass
+- Sass
 - Still to come: React context
+- Still to come: Testing in Jest

 The project is deployed here: https://lambent-narwhal-cbd5af.netlify.app